 In order to ensure effective leadership and management of the Madison Elementary School District, the Governing Board has adopted the following document: Governing Board Roles, Responsibilities, and Protocols – January 2021

 Degrees and Certifications:

-Dr. Marcus Osborn, Governing Board Vice President
+Dr. Marcus Osborn, Governing Board President

 Dr. Osborn has a long record of involvement in education policy in Arizona and was elected to the Madison School Board in 2014.
 Dr. Osborn currently serves as the Chairman of the Greater Phoenix Chamber Workforce Committee which develops policy recommendations for the business community relating to education and workforce development issues.
 In 2010, Dr. Osborn was appointed by Governor Brewer to Chair the Failing Schools Committee that developed recommendations for Arizona’s Race-to-the-Top grant application.
 Recently, Dr. Osborn help craft proposals relating to the creation of an Achievement District designed to reduce borrowing costs for high achieving public schools.
 Dr. Osborn is married with two children who both attend school in the Madison School District.